People Want Insight Into Their "Am I The Jerk?" Stories

 I knew I wasn’t at fault due to the fact that the dog wasn’t on a leash.
 Which, I’m sure in many states, is a law required for pet owners when their dog is in a public area.

 The guy then texts me asking for my info.
 Although I feel really bad about running over their dog, I know I’m not at fault due to the negligence of the owners and I know, had the dog been on a leash or supervised, this wouldn’t have happened.
+I told him due to NYS law I was not responsible and would not pay for any of the vet bills.

-He said that he understands that it’s the law but told me to ‘have some heart’ and pay half.
 I’m a dog and cat owner myself, so I am aware of these laws.
 He then sent me pictures of his dog’s back legs and said ‘This is what u did to my dog.

 Please help us out financially.
 We can work something out.
 If not I will be taking legal action.’
 It is also important to note that during this I received 5 calls from a different number in the same area and 2 from an unblocked number.